hkrause-invn/github-slideshow/_posts/0000-01-02-hkrause-invn.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to hkrause-invn's second slide!"
 ---
 This is some fun new text!
-Use the left arrow to go back!
+Use the left arrow to go back!This is some even more fun newer text.